 We are in the process of taking further legal advice around drawing up our tenancy agreement and might have further information relating to this and how the PRT will operate in due course.

 In summary, the PRS is set to continue to expand in size while stock levels do not appear to be increasing significantly resulting in increasing competition.
 There is also a greater level of satisfaction among tenants living in the PRS the result of which, we believe, will be longer and more stable tenancies.
 Finally, the mechanisms exist in the new Act to bring a tenancy to a close thus we believe that landlords should not be overly concerned with the new legislation.
 We remain positive that the PRS will still offer a well-educated investor who has taken professional advice and guidance strong returns on his or her investment.
-If you are a landlord and would like to find out how we can help, feel free to get in touch.
+If you are a landlord and would like to find out how we can help using our property management service, feel free to get in touch.